oliverjam/learn-react/03-a-date-with-state/README.md

 };
 ```

-`useState()` takes the initial state value as an argument, and returns an array with two properties: the state value and a function that lets you update the state value.
 It's common to use array destructuring to simplify this:

 ```jsx
 const Counter = props => {